 - late 14c., "play in a cycle of mystery plays," from Medieval Latin pagina, of uncertain origin, perhaps from Latin pagina "page of a book" (see page (n.1)) on notion of "manuscript" of a play.

-But an early sense in Middle English also was "stage or scene of a play" (late 14c.) and Klein says a sense of Latin pagina was "moveable scaffold" (probably from the etymological sense of "stake").
-With excrescent -t as in ancient (adj.).
+But an early sense in Middle English also was "stage or scene of a play" (late 14c.) and Klein says a sense of Latin pagina was "movable scaffold" (probably from the etymological sense of "stake").
+With unetymological -t as in ancient (adj.).
 Generalized sense of "showy parade, spectacle" is first attested 1805, though this notion is found in pageantry (1650s).